Tributes to much-loved Morecambe musician

-Tributes have poured in after the sudden death of a popular Morecambe musician.
+Tributes have poured in after the shock death of a popular Morecambe musician.

-Dominic Clayton was much loved by music fans and musicians alike as the drummer with top covers rock band The Bottlenecks.
+Dominic Clayton was much loved by music fans and musicians alike as the drummer with top Morecambe covers rock band The Bottlenecks.

-Aside from his work with The Bottlenecks, Dominic was also a solo singer and guitarist in pubs and venues across the Morecambe area.

-Just last Tuesday, he was in the studio singing on a ‘Band Aid’-style Christmas charity single alongside other local musicians to raise money for children who have cancer.
+Dominic, 34, was also a solo singer and guitarist.
+Just last Tuesday, the father-of-two from Heysham was in the studio singing on a ‘Band Aid’-style song to raise money for children who have cancer (see page nine).

-Dominic’s Facebook page has been inundated with tributes since his death was announced on Sunday night just hours before he was due to perform with The Bottlenecks at Smokey O’Connors pub in Morecambe.
+His Facebook page has been inundated with tributes since his death was announced on Sunday night just hours before he was due to perform with The Bottlenecks at Smokey O’Connors pub in Morecambe.

 A spokesman for Smokey’s called him “a most talented musician with the biggest smile in the business and most of all a great friend to us all”.